betsybersson/betsybersson.github.io/_posts/2023-09-13-dcc-resources.md

 	- The [OIT DCC](https://oit-rc.pages.oit.duke.edu/rcsupportdocs/dcc/#getting-a-dcc-account) website is a super helpful resource.

 	- You can check out an Rstudio server on the cluster.
 Information [here](https://oit-rc.pages.oit.duke.edu/rcsupportdocs/OpenOnDemand/RStudio/).
-The DCC OnDemandlogin site is [dcc-ondemand-01.oit.duke.edu](dcc-ondemand-01.oit.duke.edu).
+The DCC OnDemand login site is [dcc-ondemand-01.oit.duke.edu](dcc-ondemand-01.oit.duke.edu).

 	- If you aren't able to log on to any of these DCC resources, you might need to request access.
 Check [rtoolkits](https://rtoolkits.web.duke.edu/) to see if you have access.